MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-7.md

 ## Next Steps

-Now that you've learned how to reset your service principal credentials, proceed to the next step to see how to clean up your service principal resources.
+Now that you've learned how to reset your service principal credentials, proceed to the next step to see how to clean up tutorial resources.

 > [!div class="nextstepaction"]
 > [Cleanup & troubleshooting](./azure-cli-sp-tutorial-8.md)